 You will also need a router

-- The router sits at the centre of your network, connects to the internet and provides both cable and Wi-Fi connectivity for devices.
+- A router sits at the centre of your network, connects to the internet and provides both cable and Wi-Fi connectivity for devices.

-- Routers can share their internet connection with multiple devices.
+- Routers can provide internet connectivity for multiple devices simultaneously.

-- A router will manage the traffic on your network, provide internet access and ensure all devices communicate correctly.
+- A router will manage the traffic on your network, provide internet access and ensure devices communicate effectively.

-- Make sure your router has enough connections (called ports).
-If you have five computers and one printer, you will need at least six ports, unless any of those devices connect via Wi-Fi.
+- If you are creating a hardwired network, ensure your router has enough connections (called ports) for the devices you want to connect.
+If you have five computers and one printer, you will need at least six ports (unless any of those devices connect via wi-fi).